virbula/proxmox-backup/docs/storage.rst

   cache slots, 1048576 (= 1024 * 1024) being the default, 8388608 (= 8192 *
   1024) the maximum value.

+* ``default-verification-workers`` and ``default-verification-readers``:
+  Define the default number of threads used for verification and reading of chunks, respectively.
+By default, 4 threads are used for verification and 1 thread is used for reading.

 If you want to set multiple tuning options simultaneously, you can separate them with a comma, like this: